Riya-Tiwari-5/Hospital-Management-Analysis---2/README.md

 Q11: Show all patient's first_name, last_name, and birth_date who were born in the 1970s decade.
 Sort the list starting from the earliest birth_date.

 Q12: We want to display each patient's full name in a single column.
 Their last_name in all upper letters must appear first, then first_name in all lower case letters.
 Separate the last_name and first_name with a comma.
 Order the list by the first_name in decending order.
 EX: SMITH,jane

+*Insights:-

+1. Congestive Heart Failure is the most frequent diagnosis.
+2. Dr. Claude has the highest no. of the patients.
+3. Patients diagnosed with major depression have more days of stay.
+4. A spike in admissions during the winter season.
+5. Most patients are from the Province of Ontario.